A MIRACLE OF RARE DEVICE

 CLICK HERE

 A MIRACLE OF RARE DEVICE was completed in 2003.
-It is a tour-de-force, verbatim setting of the short story by Ray Bradbury.
+It is a tour-de-force, verbatim setting of the short story of the same title by Ray Bradbury.
 The title comes from the poem Kubla Khan by Samuel Taylor Coleridge, which it quotes.
 Its three acts total eighty three minutes of music.
 This work may be given staged or unstaged.
-CF has also set the Coleridge poem; for more about this go to KUBLA KHAN.The Ray Bradbury text is used by permission.

 Act One: While on a long drive in their Model T jalopy on a mountain road in the Arizona desert in the 1950s, lifelong drifters Robert Greenhill and William Bantlin see a panoramic vision of New York City suspended in the sky.
 Recovering somewhat from their awe, they decide to stake a claim on the only convenient vista point, in order to charge passers-by for the right to park and view the mirage.

-Download the Soundfile of Act One
+Download the Sibelius SOUNDFILE of Act One .mid

 Download the Soundfile of Act Two